Guiding and supporting the theatre makers of the future…

 Sophie will work as Assistant Production Manager on ETT’s production Reasons to Stay Alive.

-The bursary will allow Julian to embark on a research and development period on Dancing Bears, which he will develop with Writer Nick Bruckman.
+The bursary will allow Julian to embark on a research and development period on Berserkers, which he will develop with Writer Nick Bruckman.